Sanjaya-Danushka/Aurora/README.md

 As a package manager, Aurora requires administrative privileges to install, update, and remove system packages.
 This is essential for maintaining system security and integrity.
 The application will prompt for authentication when performing privileged operations.

+## Security

+If you discover any security vulnerabilities or have concerns about the security of NeoArch, please report them immediately to our security team at **dsanjaya712@gmail.com**.
+We take security seriously and will respond promptly to address any issues.

 ## Usage

 1. **Discover Packages**: Search and browse available packages from multiple repositories